-These Tomato Pesto Caprese Skewers are the perfect appetizer for game day, a holiday party, or just for treating yourself to a fancy summertime snack!
-Caprese salad skewers are easy and impressive.
+These Tomato Pesto Caprese Skewers are the perfect appetizer for game day, a holiday party, or just for treating yourself to a fancy snack!
+Mini Caprese salad skewers are easy and impressive.

 While my husband and son concentrate on the football games in the fall, I watch casually but my main attention is to the food.
 Because who doesn't love food while watching football?